alenzhao/denovo-variant-caller-java/README.rst

 * Move the ``client_secrets.json`` file into the client-java directory.
   (Authentication will take place the first time you make an API call.)

-There are two stages in Denovo Calling:
+There are two stages in de novo Calling:

 Stage1
     Filter Candidate Variant Sites using VCF file called variants